-The above examples are all acceptable to the ear of each of the co-authors of this paper, and there-fore cannot be discarded as performance errors.
+The above examples are all acceptable to the ear of each of the co-authors of this paper, and therefore cannot be discarded as performance errors.
 We conclude that PP-internal focus particles are a genuine option in Dutch.

-To gain more insight in the relative frequency of PP-internal focus particles, we collected all examples from the corpus.
-To this end, the corpus was parsed automatically, using the Alpino system, a linguistically-motivated, wide-coverage, parser for Dutch (van der Beek et al. 2002; Malouf and van Noord 2004).
-The parser produces dependency trees, in which we may search for all PP-internal occurrences of focus particles, immediately dominated by a PP-node (P-Adv-NP strings), and for all occurrences of a focus particle preceding the PP (Adv-P-NP strings).
-The results are shown in tables 1-3.
+To gain more insight into the relative frequency of PP-internal focus particles, we collected all examples from the corpus.
+To this end, the corpus was parsed automatically using the Alpino system, a linguistically-motivated, wide-coverage parser for Dutch (Malouf & van Noord, 2004; van der Beek, Bouma, & van Noord, 2002).
+The parser produces dependency trees, in which we may search for all PP-internal occurrences of focus particles immediately dominated by a PP-node (P-Adv-NP strings) and for all occurrences of a focus particle preceding the PP (Adv-P-NP strings).
+The results are shown in Tables 1-3.